-Who was in on Bansky's 'self-destruct' art stunt?
+Who was in on Banksy's 'self-destruct' art stunt?

 Commentators also pointed out that Sotheby's staff casually remove the painting after it had acted so strangely.
 Weren't they afraid of sharp blades reactivating, or of it exploding?
 In addition, the frame was extremely thick and the shredder would have added weight.
 Weren't they curious as to why it was so heavy?

+"The big question is -- was Sotheby's complicit," asks Anny Shaw, correspondent for the Art Newspaper, who was in the room for the sale.
+"Are these signs that they knew?
+The lower estimate, putting the lot at the very end of the auction."

+"If they weren't in on it, this probably one of the best art pranks of the century," Shaw told CNN.
+"Banksy has really pulled off a corker.
+If they were in on it, it raises all sorts of questions about the manipulation of the market and it dilutes Banksy's brand.
+I'd be really disappointed if that's the case."

+Sotheby's insists it had no idea about the stunt.
 "We had no prior knowledge of this event and were not in any way involved," Sotheby's said in a statement.

 Will the painting go up or down in value?